aturner-epcc/docs-test2/docs/user-guide/debug.md

     valgrind --tool=memcheck --leak-check=yes my_executable

 The log outputs to screen.
-The <span class="title-ref">ERROR SUMMARY</span> will tell you whether, and how many, memory errors there are in your script.
-Furthermore, if you compile your code using the `-g` debugging flag (*e.g.* `gcc -g my_progam.c -o my_executable.c`), the log will point out the code lines where the error occurs.
+The `ERROR SUMMARY` will tell you whether, and how many, memory errors there are in your program.
+Furthermore, if you compile your code using the `-g` debugging flag (*e.g.* `gcc -g my_program.c -o my_executable.c`), the log will point out the code lines where the error occurs.

 Valgrind also includes a tool called Massif that can be used to give